hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## velocity_min & velocity_max

-As ’velocity’ except these attributes set a velocity range and each particle is emitted with a random velocity within this range.
+As `velocity` except these attributes set a velocity range and each particle is emitted with a random velocity within this range.

 format: as velocity<br> example:<br>     velocity_min 50<br>     velocity_max 100<br> default: both 1